google/googletest/googletest/docs/primer.md

 Arguments are always evaluated exactly once.
 Therefore, it's OK for the arguments to have side effects.
-However, as with any ordinary C/C++ function, the arguments' evaluation order is undefined (i.e. the compiler is free to choose any order) and your code should not depend on any particular argument evaluation order.
+However, as with any ordinary C/C++ function, the arguments' evaluation order is undefined (i.e., the compiler is free to choose any order), and your code should not depend on any particular argument evaluation order.

 `ASSERT_EQ()` does pointer equality on pointers.
 If used on two C strings, it